 - [10] Mr. Courey is a director and officer who has been actively involved with the Owner since its incorporation in 1992.
-He attests that the Owner's principal business is the importation of flooring merchandise into Canada and subsequent distribution under various brand names to retailers for sale in Canada. - [11] In respect of the nature of the Goods and the timing of alleged use, Mr. Courey states at paragraph 7 of his affidavit that:
+He attests that the Owner's principal business is the importation of flooring merchandise into Canada and subsequent distribution under various brand names to retailers for sale in Canada. - [11] Regarding the nature of the Goods and the timing of alleged use, Mr. Courey states that the use of the Mark in Canada in association with the Goods commenced since at least as early as January 31, 2013. - [12] Mr. Courey also states that the Owner sold and distributed the Goods to retailers in Canada during the Relevant Period.

-That use of the Trademark in Canada in association with the general class of goods recited in the aforesaid registration comprising pre-finished self-installed floating floors fabricated of medium density fibre board panels, consisting of a top resin layer and decorated with colors, for use in, and for the construction of interior residential and commercial floors commenced since at least as early as September 10, 1993 and which description of goods includes the goods commonly known as vinyl flooring', goes on to describe that those retailers displayed these materials, making them available to consumers.
-Mr. Courey explains that during the Relevant Period, Canadian consumers "purchased UNIFLOOR brand vinyl flooring from various retailers...".

-[12] Mr. Courey then states that the Owner distributed vinyl flooring to retailers in Canada during the Relevant Period.
 Additionally, he explains that the Owner provided retailers with what he terms "promotional" materials such as racks and waterfall displays, hand board chain sets and information brochures displaying the trademark in association with vinyl flooring.
-He

-- [13] Mr. Courey states that the Owner used and continues to use the Mark in Canada in the normal course of trade.
-He concludes by stating that he had personal knowledge of the facts set out in his affidavit. - [14] The exhibits provided in support of Mr. Courey's statements include depictions of: - Information sheets - Waterfall display racks - Reverse sides of sample panels from waterfall displays - Reverse sides of chain set panels - Invoices corresponding to sales to retailers during the Relevant Period - [15] I note the information sheets refer to the branded product as "vinyl flooring" and describe a vinyl layer over a DFC core with attached underlayment.
-The back of the sample panels describes the products as "Vinyle" Composite Flooring" specifying that it is a vinyl layer over a composite core with attached underlayment [Exhibit R-3]. - [16] The materials in evidence generally show four manifestations of the Mark:
+He goes on to describe that those retailers displayed these materials, making them available to consumers.
+Mr. Courey then explains that during the Relevant Period, Canadian consumers "purchased UNIFLOOR brand vinyl flooring from various retailers...". - [13] Mr. Courey states that the Owner used and continues to use the Mark in Canada in the normal course of trade.
+He concludes by stating that he had personal knowledge of the facts set out in his affidavit.

+- [14] The exhibits provided in support of Mr. Courey's statements include depictions of: - Information sheets - Waterfall display racks - Reverse side views of sample panels from waterfall displays - Reverse side views of chain set panels - Invoices corresponding to sales to retailers during the Relevant Period - [15] The materials generally show UNIFLOOR AQUA appearing in the same font and size next to "chateau", shown in a different style and colour with a crown design atop the C in chateau.
+For example, on the Owner's waterfall display boards the Mark appears as:
-2. Unifloor Aqua Château

-4. As an invoice line item:

-VINYL 7.5mm - UNIFLOOR AQUA 17 17 0

-CHATEAU 6 X 48 in -IMPERIAL (23.33

-sqft/unit)
+"UNIFLOOR AQUA CHATEAU" also appears on invoices.